Assistant Secondary Principal of the Year Award

 1. Press releases are sent by SAI to select media at the conclusion of the selection process.
 An article will also appear in the SAI Report.

-2. The nominees will be recognized at the SAI Annual Conference in August.
+2. Nominees will be recognized at their respective SAI District Meetings.

-3. The Administrator of the Year will be honored at a Governor’s Reception.
+3. The Administrator of the Year will be recognized at the SAI Annual Conference.

 4. The Administrator of the Year will be recognized by the national association and become eligible for a national award if s/he fulfills the criteria.
 NASSP requires the state recipient be an active principal during the year of the national award, e.g. a 2022 winner must be an active principal for the 2021-22 school year.
 Events are subject to change; please see the awards section of the NASSP website for current information.